 Is kombucha good for digestion?

-The first is their high probiotic content.
+1) Because of its high probiotic content.
 But while probiotic microbes play an important part in digestion, it isn’t quite that simple.
 This is because most of these microbes will not survive the journey from your mouth to your gut.
 Therefore the extent to which they can assist the digestion of other foods is disputable.

-The second reason why fermented products are thought to be good for digestion is that fermentation is effectively a form of pre-digestion.
+2) Because fermentation is effectively a form of pre-digestion.
 That means they are often easier to digest themselves.
 This does not support the claim that kombucha can improve your digestive health as a whole, but it may mean that drinking it may be easier on your body than other, non-fermented drinks.

 A healthy and varied diet will be more beneficial to your digestive health overall, but drinking kombucha could very well play a part in that.
 Not everybody reacts equally to fermented products, however.
 If you sometimes suffer an upset stomach after eating, say, sauerkraut or kimchi, kombucha may not be for you.